agostontorok/slides-of-loci/README.md

 ## Motivation

 There are already available some great tools for making impressive presentations.
-[Microsoft Powerpoint](https://products.office.com/en-US/powerpoint), [Apple Keynote](http://www.apple.com/keynote/), and [Prezi](https://prezi.com/) all have some superb feature.
-However a effective and functional 3D presentation tool that is easy to use for everyone is lacking for a long time.
+[Microsoft Powerpoint](https://products.office.com/en-US/powerpoint), [Apple Keynote](http://www.apple.com/keynote/), and [Prezi](https://prezi.com/) all have some superb features.
+However an effective and functional 3D presentation tool that is easy to use for everyone is lacking for a long time.
 In __Slides of loci__, that got it's name after _method of loci_, I aimed to provide a

 - simple
 - effective